 In 2006, the Kresge Foundation has completed renovations to its headquarters in Troy in 2006 and 2015, which include the addition of a new a series of environmentally friendly site improvements.
-The project also restored 19th century farm buildings on the 3 acre site.
+The project also restored 19th Century farm buildings on the 3 acre site.
 The use of green roof materials, geothermal wells, and recycled materials help the facility function efficiently.
-The Kresge Foundation also provides challenge grants to other non-profits that adopt green building principles.
+The Kresge Foundation is one of the top 20 largest private foundations in the U.S. The Kresge Foundation advances its mission to promote human progress by expanding opportunity for people with low incomes in America's cities.
+A staff of over 100 employees work to expand opportunities in America's cities for people with low incomes through grantmaking and social investing nationally in arts and culture, education, environment, health, human services and placedbased work in Detroit, Memphis, New Orleans and other parts of the country. (see https://kresge.org/about-us/careers/).